distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Under the pricing identity above, these are two estimates of the same event spread.
 When both quotes are available, the oracle always combines the estimates according to a disclosed rule that weights their relative reliability.
 Weighting the outcome-A-derived estimate by `1-probability_a` and the outcome-B-derived estimate by `probability_a` exactly produces the direct difference `price_a - price_b`, but those mechanical weights need not be best when one conditional quote is much less reliable than the other.
 If only one quote is available, the oracle can use an impact estimate derived from that quote, spot, and probability.

 Probability amplification is the main conceptual trade-off.
-At `probability_a = 5%`, the outcome-B-derived estimate divides its input difference by `0.05`, so a `$1` input error becomes a `$20` spread error.
-The outcome-A-derived estimate divides by `0.95`, but its source quote comes from the lower-probability outcome and can be harder to price accurately.
-The reliability weighting balances these two sources of error rather than selecting an outcome mechanically.
+Suppose `probability_a = 5%` and the true event spread is `\\(10`.
+The difference `spot - price_b` is only `\\)0.50`, so the outcome-B-derived estimate recovers `$10` by dividing by `0.05`.
+A `$1` error in either input therefore becomes a `$20` error in the estimated spread.

+The outcome-A calculation has much less amplification: `price_a - spot` is `$9.50`, and dividing by `0.95` again produces `$10`, while a `$1` input error changes the estimate by only about `$1.05`.
+Its weakness is the source market.
+A claim paying `$1` under the 5% outcome is worth only about `$0.05`, so the same nominal liquidity commits much less economically valuable capital than it does under the 95% outcome.
+This makes the quote less robust.
+The reliability weighting balances the economic value of each source market's liquidity against the error amplification in its estimator.
 Its exact specification is out of scope.

-The baseline accepts observations only while `probability_a(t)` is between 5% and 95%.
+The baseline accepts observations only while `probability_a(t)` is between `minimum_probability` and `maximum_probability`.
 This is the permitted probability band.
-An eligible observation is a synchronous sample of probability, spot, and at least one conditional quote taken while probability is in-band.
-In particular, the spot used for the final eligible observation must be sampled at the same time as its probability, not at a later time.
+An eligible observation samples probability, spot, and at least one conditional quote at the same timestamp while probability is within that band.

-The oracle uses the most recent 24 cumulative eligible hours before resolution.
+The oracle uses the most recent `observation_duration` of cumulative eligible time before resolution.
 Ineligible periods are skipped, and later eligible observations after re-entry displace older ones.
-If fewer than 24 eligible hours exist, contracts using the index refund.
+If the eligible time totals less than `observation_duration`, contracts using the index refund.
 The exact safeguards governing disconnected or stale observations remain implementation details to be worked out.

 Define `impact_TWAP` as the pre-resolution time-weighted average of the combined implied spread over that eligible observation window.
-The spot, outcome-probability, and selected conditional prices are external inputs, so the index does not create the settlement fixed point of the first design.

 ## Why an unconditional impact future is not a hedge

-The simplest derivative on the index would be an unconditional impact future.
-A long entered at `entry_price` would earn `impact_TWAP - entry_price` whichever outcome is realised, while a short would earn the inverse.
-This gives traders a direct way to speculate on how the market-implied event spread will change.
+The simplest derivative on the index would be an unconditional impact claim that settles to `impact_TWAP` whichever outcome is realised.
+Traders could buy or short it to speculate on the market-implied event spread.

-It does not hedge an asset holder's event-related price exposure.
-If the A-minus-B spread widens, the asset becomes more valuable under outcome A relative to outcome B. A hedge must therefore lose value under outcome A and gain value under outcome B. An unconditional long or short pays in the same direction under both outcomes, so it cannot offset both sides of this exposure.
+It cannot implement the hedge calculated above.
+That hedge requires a spread payment under one outcome but not the other.
+An unconditional position has the same directional payoff under both outcomes, so adding it to the asset does not make the holder's combined payoff outcome-independent.

-## Outcome-conditional impact futures
+## Outcome-conditional impact claims

-The solution is to create one impact future for each outcome.
-Each uses the matching outcome claim as collateral and settlement numeraire.
-If that outcome is realised, a long earns `impact_TWAP - entry_price` and a short earns the inverse.
-Under any other outcome, both positions pay zero.

-An asset holder can then short the impact future conditional on outcome A and long the one conditional on outcome B. When the event spread widens, the short reduces the holder's relative gain under outcome A, while the long offsets the relative loss under outcome B. When the spread narrows, the payoffs reverse.
-The pair therefore isolates changes in the event-related difference between the two asset prices while leaving price movements common to both outcomes unhedged.

-For one unit of asset exposure, a `$1` widening of the spread creates a `$1` increase in the difference between the outcome-A and outcome-B asset values.
-Each unit short under outcome A removes `$1` from the A side of that change, while each unit long under outcome B adds `$1` to the B side.
-The two hedge notionals must therefore add to one unit.
-Half a unit in each market treats the outcomes symmetrically.

-The pricing identity above gives a spot-centred allocation: short `1-probability_a` units under outcome A and long `probability_a` units under outcome B. This follows because `price_a - spot = (1-probability_a) · impact` and `spot - price_b = probability_a · impact`.
-The weights can be rebalanced as probability changes.
-A full unit in each market would total two units and reverse the exposure rather than cancel it.
+The hedging implementation offers one linear impact claim for each outcome.
+Each settles to the full `impact_TWAP` if its outcome is realised and to zero otherwise.
+A hedger needs only one: shorting the outcome-A claim preserves the outcome-B asset value, while buying the outcome-B claim preserves the outcome-A value.
+Settling to the full spread keeps the chosen offset aligned with the estimated exposure and makes the combined asset-and-hedge payoff independent of the outcome.

-Because each future pays only the change from its entry price, the hedge locks the event spread at entry rather than erasing the spread already priced then.
-Its dollar value also depends on outcome probability, since each leg pays only under one outcome, and settlement retains basis risk because it tracks the market's pre-resolution estimate rather than the holder's realised loss.
+The claims' market values before resolution still depend on outcome probability.
+Settlement also retains basis risk because it follows the market's final pre-resolution estimate rather than the holder's realised loss.

 ## Deriving the unconditional impact future

 The unconditional instrument does not need its own market.
-A wrapper can bundle matched same-direction positions in the two outcome-conditional impact futures with the same entry price and notional.
-Exactly one leg pays after resolution, so a long bundle earns `impact_TWAP - entry_price` under either outcome.
-A short bundle earns the inverse.
+A wrapper can bundle matched same-direction positions in the two outcome-conditional impact claims.
+Exactly one claim pays after resolution, so a long bundle settles to `impact_TWAP` under either outcome.
+A short bundle has the inverse payoff.

 This creates a speculative prediction market on the event spread from the contracts already used for hedging.
 A separate unconditional order book would duplicate the same payoff and split liquidity across markets.